pawsaw/my-tasks-api/README.md

 ## Deployment to _AWS_

-The following deployes the _RESTful api_ to [AWS Lambda](https://aws.amazon.com/lambda/) with [Amazon API Gateway](https://aws.amazon.com/api-gateway/) in a proxy configuration.
+The following deploys the _RESTful api_ to [AWS Lambda](https://aws.amazon.com/lambda/) with [Amazon API Gateway](https://aws.amazon.com/api-gateway/) in a proxy configuration.
 The data is stored and managed in [Amazon DynamoDB](https://aws.amazon.com/dynamodb/).

 ### Sign in to AWS